 If you get a screen like the one shown below, enter the following information into the fields:

 - Site Title – Type in the title that you want your site to display.
 You can change this later (for more details, see the WordPress Configuration tutorials).

 - Username – The admin username cannot be easily changed, so please choose your username carefully (if you need to change your admin username later, see this tutorial).

 - Password – Aim to get at least a “Strong” rating for your password.
 Write your password down and save it for your records.
 If you lose this password you will need to reset your WordPress password later.

 - Your Email – Enter your site’s administrative email.

-- Search Engine Visibility – if you don’t want your website or blog to be indexed by search engines, tick the “Discourage search engines from indexing this site” box, otherwise, leave this option unticked.
+- Search Engine Visibility – if you don’t want your website to be indexed by search engines, tick the “Discourage search engines from indexing this site” box, otherwise, leave this option unticked.

 Click ‘Log In’ to continue …

 Test Your New WordPress Installation